 What About Flaws?

 Even though technologies connect students and teachers, the lack of interaction and high-quality communication between them is felt.
 Students feel a lack of knowledge, which causes additional stress.
-It is the reason why Essaysmatch writing services have become widely popular and demanded — young people lack the knowledge to prepare papers meeting the requirements and expectations of their professors and tutors.
+It is the reason why Eduloh writing services have become widely popular and demanded — young people lack the knowledge to prepare papers meeting the requirements and expectations of their professors and tutors.
 However, it is not the only problem encountered by young people.
 What else?

 - Unreal Education